guilhermejccavalcanti/s3m/README.md

 ### Usage
 If integrated with Git (as a merge driver), S3M will run automatically every time you invoke the `git merge` command.
 No further configuration required.
-You can still run it as a standalone tool, if desired, with the `.jar` file present in the [/binary](https://github.com/guilhermejccavalcanti/jFSTMerge/blob/master/binary/) folder.
+You can still run it as a standalone tool, if desired, generate an executable jar file (e.g. the gradle assemble command generates a `s3m-all.jar`file).
-You can use the command below after dowloading the `jFSTMerge.jar` file:
+You can use the command below after generating the jar file:

-`java -jar jFSTMerge.jar leftPath basePath rightPath`
+`java -jar s3m-all.jar leftPath basePath rightPath`

 where `leftPath`, `basePath` and `rightPath` can be either a file or a directory.